5 not-so-often-shared ways to manage up and have a better relationship with your boss.

 This is one of the most common questions I’m asked — and, unfortunately, one of the most common situations that you might face, whether you’re a manager, executive or individual contributor.

-Based on research we’ve done over the past five years with hundreds of managers and employees, and the insights shared in our online leadership community, The Watercooler, here are the 5 distinct ways you can manage up to have a better relationship with your boss:
+Based on the research we’ve done over the past five years with hundreds of managers and employees, and the insights shared in our online leadership community in Know Your Team, The Watercooler, here are the 5 distinct ways you can manage up to have a better relationship with your boss:

 Share progress more often than you typically would.